llm-d-incubation/llm-d-infra/quickstarts/guides/README.md

 Our guides provide tested and benchmarked recipes and Helm charts to start serving large language models (LLMs) quickly with best practices common to production deployments.
 A familiarity with basic deployment and operation of Kubernetes is assumed.

-If you want to learn by doing, follow the [first deployment quickstart](./QUICKSTART.md).
+If you want to learn by doing, follow a [first deployment quick start](./QUICKSTART.md).

 These guides are intended to be used as a starting point for your own configuration and deployment of model servers.
 Our Helm charts provide basic reusable building blocks for vLLM deployments and inference scheduler configuration within these guides but will not support the full range of all possible configurations.
-Both guides and charts depend on features provided and supported in the [vLLM](https://github.com/vllm-project/vllm) and [inference gateway](https://github.com/kubernetes-sigs/gateway-api-inference-extensions) open source projects.
+Both guides and charts depend on features provided and supported in the [vLLM](https://github.com/vllm-project/vllm) and [inference gateway](https://github.com/kubernetes-sigs/gateway-api-inference-extension) open source projects.

 ## Who are these guides (and llm-d) for?